 Despite being part of a broader alliance centered around Rousseff's Workers' Party, Cunha is also a sworn enemy of the president.
 He has accused her of manipulating state finances, and has urged his PMDB party to formally split with the government and run a presidential candidate in 2018.
 Among other key policy points, Cunha and Rousseff differ over how to combat Brazil's recession, after a record year-on-year decline of 4.5 percent in third quarter GDP figures this year.

-of protestors took to the streets to call for Rousseff's impeachment, with the Petrobras scandal and poor economic performance only adding fuel to the fire.
+This past weekend, tens of thousands of protestors took to the streets to call for Rousseff's impeachment, with the Petrobras scandal and poor economic performance only adding fuel to the fire.
 However, the number was significantly lower than the more than 100,000 protestors calling for Rousseff's resignation in August, suggesting the momentum driving the impeachment process may be starting to wane.

 blc/msh (AP, AFP)